 - If your burger is becoming a salad, your restaurant-order modifications have gone too far and YOU are the problem.

-- Deciding your order at the counter when there is a line.
+- Waiting to decide your order at the counter when there is a line.
+Figure out what you want BEFORE you get to the counter.
 When you get to the front, you should already know what you want and say it.

 - The correct number of slices of pizza to order for a group of X people is 2X + X/3.